 As soon as that Zumba class ended, I walked up to a woman who must have been in her early 70s.
 “It looked like you were having a lot of fun,” I said, wiping sweat from my forehead.

-Every Zumba class after that I made a point of speaking to someone around my age or older.
-I now have a couple of good friends I see regularly outside the YMCA, and a whole new range of workout buddies I chat with every week in class or the locker room.
+Every Zumba class after that, I made a point of speaking to someone around my age or older.
+I now have a couple of good friends I see regularly outside the YMCA and a whole new range of workout buddies I chat with every week in class or the locker room.
 What’s more, I have a new understanding of how this invisibility thing works and how to confront it.
-When we feel lonely and overlooked, we want someone to do something, but the thing is, we are that “someone.”
-And we can do something.
-That’s reassuring and when put into practice, rewarding.
+When we feel lonely and overlooked, we want someone to do something—but the thing is, we are that “someone.”
+And we can do something simple: Just open up our own eyes to women of all ages.